SQL SELECT Query Example | SQL SELECT Statement

 Here are some of the fundamental examples of SQL SELECT Query Statements.

 Fetch all the records

 Select * from Apps

-Above query fetch all the records from the defined table.
+The above query fetches all the records from the defined table.
 In our case, it is Apps.
-The output is following.
+The output is the following.